Kangeiko 2012, the Mid-winter Training at the Aikikai Hombu Dojo

 Nowadays, kangeiko is more of a social event and it is an opportunity for the casual practitioner to push the envelope a little bit.
-With the busy Tokyo lifestyle, people can sometimes find difficult to find time for practice between and exhausting job and a family to care for.
+With the busy Tokyo lifestyle, people can sometimes find difficult to allocate time for practice between an exhausting job and a family to care for.
 The more dedicated Aikidoka see it as sort of nice milestone that comes every year, like a reminder of the time spent training and the road still ahead.

 Kangeiko 2012 certificate

-Congratulations to everyone who participated and see you this summer for the Shochugeiko (暑中稽古), the summer training!
+Congratulations to everyone who participated and see you this summer for the shochugeiko (暑中稽古), the summer training!

 Kangeiko 2012 list of participants